kfrajtak/selenium-starter-kit/README.md

 # Selenium Starter Kit
-This aim of this project is to ease the development of the automated end-to-end tests using Selenium WebDriver.
+This aim of this project is to simplify the initial phase of the development of the automated end-to-end tests created using Selenium WebDriver.

-Before you can start using Selenium you have to get the driver to
+Before you can start using Selenium, you have to get the driver for your browser and
-* And set the path to that binary `System.setProperty("webdriver.gecko.driver", "path")`
+* set the path to that binary `System.setProperty("webdriver.gecko.driver", "path")`
-* Know the property name, here `webdriver.gecko.driver`.
+* know the property name, here `webdriver.gecko.driver`.
 * Example of manual setup can be found [here](https://www.softwaretestinghelp.com/geckodriver-selenium-tutorial/).

 The good
-* Everything is straightforward, you know where is everything is.
+* Everything is straightforward, and you know where everything is.

 The bad
-* It is annoying
+* It is annoying.
-* You are hardcoding path to your location of the driver in the source code
+* You are hardcoding path to the location of the driver in the source code;
-  * Imagine you are on windows and someone you share the code with is using Linux or macOS
+  * Imagine you are on Windows and you share the code with somebody who is using Linux or macOS.
-  * Or the system running the code is using a completely different folder structure (CI)
+  * Or the system running the code is using a completely different folder structure (for example in the CI pipeline).
-* You must check manually whether new driver was released
+* You must check whether a new driver was released.
-* You must download different version of the driver when you upgrade your browser
+* You must download a different version of the driver when you upgrade your browser, and the driver is no longer compatible with your browser.
-* Your code will not be able to run against various browsers without refactoring
+* You will not be able to run tests in various browsers without refactoring.

 This project is hiding this away by employing the power of [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) project.
-The project will automatically detect the browser you have installed on your system and download the appropriate driver.
+The WDM project automatically detects the type and version of the browser you have installed on your system and download the appropriate driver automatically.
 See WDM project [examples](https://github.com/bonigarcia/webdrivermanager-examples) for more details.

  All the necessary setup is reduced to

 ```
 WebDriverManager.firefoxdriver().setup();